-Rumi’s timeless poetry resonates deeply with people searching for truth, inner peace, and wisdom.
-One of his most famous quotes, “Out beyond ideas of wrongdoing and rightdoing, there is a field.
-I’ll meet you there,” invites us to explore the depths of morality, love, and spirituality in a way that transcends conventional definitions of right and wrong.
+Rumi’s timeless poetry continues to resonate with those searching for truth, inner peace, and spiritual clarity.
+One of his most famous lines — “Out beyond ideas of wrongdoing and rightdoing, there is a field.
+I’ll meet you there.” — invites us to look beyond moral binaries and explore a deeper way of being.

-In this article, we’ll unpack the wisdom hidden within these simple yet profound Rumi’s quote on Right and Wrong, exploring how Rumi challenges traditional ideas of judgment, balance, and personal growth.
-If you’ve ever wondered what this quote means and how it relates to self-discovery, keep reading!
+In this article, we explore the deeper meaning behind Rumi’s quote on right and wrong, and how [Rumi](chatgpt://generic-entity?number=0) challenges conventional ideas of judgment, balance, and personal growth.
+If you have ever wondered what this quote truly means — and how it applies to self-discovery — read on.

 Rumi’s Quote on Right and Wrong